ISISNeutronMuon/MDANSE/Doc/pages/scattering.rst

 The *q*-vectors can be generated isotropically, anisotropically or along user-defined directions.

+**Computation of Correlation Functions**
 The correlation functions defined in :math:numref:`pfx92` are computed via the *FCA* technique described in the section :ref:`appendix-fca`.
-Although the efficient
-*FCA* technique is used to compute the atomic time correlation functions, the program may consume a considerable amount of CPU-time since the number of time correlation functions to be computed equals the number of atoms times the total number of *q*-vectors.
+Although the efficient *FCA* technique is used to compute the atomic time correlation functions, the program may consume a considerable amount of CPU-time since the number of time correlation functions to be computed equals the number of atoms times the total number of *q*-vectors.
 This analysis is